1975 New York Mets season

 The 1975 New York Mets season was the 14th regular season for the Mets, who played their home games at Shea Stadium.
-Initially led by manager Yogi Berra followed by Roy McMillan, the team had an 82–80 record and finished in third place in the National League's Eastern Division.
+Initially led by manager Yogi Berra followed by Roy McMillan, the team had an 82–80 record and finished in third place in the National League East, ten and a half games behind the first place Pittsburgh Pirates.